hungovercoders-blog/datagriff/docs/_posts/2023-04-14-local-install-spark/2023-04-14-local-install-spark.md

 ---
-title: "Local Install of Spark on Windows"
+title: "Local Install of Spark, Python and Pyspark on Windows"
 date: 2023-04-14
 author: dataGriff
+description: This is you can install python, spark and pyspark locally on a windows machine.
+image:
+  path: /assets/2023-04-14-local-install-spark/link.png
+tags: spark python pyspark windows
 ---

 Want to install python, spark and pyspark for some local data pipeline testing?
 Look no further...
 Accompanying this blog there is also this [video on youtube](https://www.youtube.com/watch?v=QYTPpqPYaw0).
 Multimedia has hit the hungovercoders!!!